Academic Catalog

 6. Delta-Wye transformations

-C. A treatment of source-resistor networks and methods of analysis
+3. A treatment of source-resistor networks and methods of analysis

-1. Nodal Analysis and Super Nodes
+1. Nodal analysis and super nodes

-2. Mesh Analysis and Super Mesh
+2. Mesh analysis and super mesh

-D. Systematic simultaneous equations, and their application to the solution of simple source-resistor networks with many nodes and meshes
+4. Systematic simultaneous equations, and their application to the solution of simple source-resistor networks with many nodes and meshes

-E. Network theorems
+5. Network theorems

 1. Thevenin's Theorem